Spectrum of Death

-Spectrum of Death is the debut album by American band Morbid Saint.
+Spectrum of Death is the debut album by American death/thrash metal band Morbid Saint.
+It is considered one of the best thrash metal albums of all time and an early influence on the Blackened Thrash Metal and Death Metal genres.

 Overview

 Spectrum of Death is actually a reissue of the band's 1988 demo Lock Up Your Children, which was licensed by Edge Entertainment to Mexican label Avanzada Metálica, who re-released it as a full-length studio album under the title Spectrum of Death in 1989; however, the album was not released in other territories until years later.
 It was recorded at Opus Recording (later known as Wave Digital once they removed the 2 inch tape machines in favor of Akai Digital Audio Machines) in Gurnee, Illinois.
 It was produced by Eric Greif and engineered by Al Pangeliron.